tpjava/GSEmbeddedToRemote/README.md

 You can also monitor the size of the space using JMX by opening localhost:9092.
 <p>
 NOTE:
-In the project pom.xml file change the <gsVersion> to reflect your local version.
+In the project pom.xml file change the &lt;gsVersion&gt; to reflect your local version.